 I learned about this concept in Bob Burg’s book “Endless Referrals.”

 He talks about the importance of having some nice, custom stationary made for your business and then sending out a handwritten note whenever you meet someone, whenever you find a new client, whenever someone does business with you, etc.

 It’s very effective.
-If you’re on a budget you can do what I do.
+If you’re on a tight budget you can do what I did, initially.

-I simply use inexpensive thank you notes that I purchase from the Dollar Store.
-I can buy six to ten notes for just $1.
+I started out using inexpensive thank you notes that I purchase from the Dollar Tree.
+I can buy five to ten notes for just $1.
 That’s less than twenty cents each.

-If you did that in your own business, and you sent 100 notes per month, that would cost you just $70 to $80.
-Trust me, that would be the best $70 to $80 you spent that month.
-It would be much more effective than spending the same amount of money on advertising.
+If you did that in your own business, and you sent 100 notes per month, that would cost you just $75 to $85.
+Trust me, that would be the best money you spent that month.
+It would be much more effective than spending the same amount of money on paid advertising.